ozsoftcon/databricks-terraform/Readme.md

-## Deploying workspace in Databricks
+## Deploying one workspace in Databricks

 ### Prerequisites